-- 1. "Plenary" means the Platform's decision-making body comprising all the members of the Platform. - 2.
-"Bureau" means a subsidiary body established by the Plenary which carries out the administrative functions agreed upon by the Plenary, as articulated in the document on functions, operating principles and institutional arrangements of the Platform.1 - 3.
-"Multidisciplinary Expert Panel" means a subsidiary body established by the Plenary which carries out the scientific and technical functions agreed upon by the Plenary, as articulated in the document on functions, operating principles and institutional arrangements of the Platform. - 4.
-"Session of the Plenary" means any ordinary or extraordinary session of the Platform's Plenary. - 5.
-"Session of the Bureau" means a series of meetings of the elected members of the Bureau of the Plenary and the Multidisciplinary Expert Panel co-chair(s). - 6.
-"Session of the Panel" means a series of meetings of the elected members of the Platform's Multidisciplinary Expert Panel and agreed observers (the Bureau of the Plenary and chairs of the subsidiary scientific bodies of multilateral environmental agreements, and the Chair of the Intergovernmental Panel on Climate Change).
+- "Platform" means the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services. - "Plenary" means the Platform's decision-making body, comprising all the members of the Platform. - "Bureau" refers to the body of elected members of the Bureau of the session of the Plenary as set forth in the rules of procedure for the Plenary of the Platform.
+1 - "Multidisciplinary Expert Panel" refers to the subsidiary body established by the Plenary which carries out the scientific and technical functions agreed upon by the Plenary, as articulated in the functions, operating principles and institutional arrangements of the Platform (UNEP/IPBES.MI/2/9, annex I, appendix I). - "Session of the Plenary" means any ordinary or extraordinary session of the Platform's Plenary.